justanothercell/pybox/README.md

 read examples.py for well... examples :)

 made for python 3.10, should work in older versions too. uses only builtin libraries.
+edit: some builtins from 3.10 were removed to create support for 3.9

 ### Disclaimer!
 This is by no means a complete, finished and/or completely safe!